wxt30/arpanel/README.md

 Follow these simple steps below.

 ### Requirements
-arPanel is not a standalone miner, it is a dashboard for Vird's miner which is available here: [Virdpool Miner](https://github.com/virdpool/miner)
+arPanel is **not** a standalone miner, it is simply a dashboard for Vird's miner which is available here: [Virdpool Miner](https://github.com/virdpool/miner)
 Follow the instructions to install the [miner](https://github.com/virdpool/miner) first.
 Then, follow the instructions below to setup arPanel.
 arPanel has been tested on Ubuntu 18.04 and Ubuntu 20.x